How to use medical cannabis

 Vape Cartridges

 Vape cartridges contain purified cannabis extract in a ready-to-use form.
-They are typically combined with a compatible battery device to deliver inhaled doses in a consistent and convenient way.
+They are typically combined with a compatible battery device (typically a 510 thread battery) to deliver inhaled doses in a consistent and convenient way.

 These devices differ from herbal vaporisers, as they use concentrated cannabis oil rather than dried flower.
 Cartridges are available in a range of formulations to suit individual prescriptions.